 Law requires that we keep basic information about our customers (including contact, identity, and transaction data) for six years following the last use of the website and/or services for liability and tax purposes.

 In some circumstances, you may ask us to delete your data.
-See “Request Erasure” below for further information.
+Email your request to [email protected].

 We may anonymize personal data (to remove any association with personal identity) for research or statistical purposes, in which case the information may be used for an indefinite period without further notice to you.